LIFT Open Market Shared Equity

 How do I apply?

-Read our leaflet for an easy step by step guide to applying.
+Read our leaflet for an easy step-by-step guide to applying.

 Supporting documents for all applicants who will be living in the property, irrespective of whether they will be on the mortgage, must be received before we can assess your application.
 All supporting documents should be submitted with your application.